opendatacube/odc-tools/libs/stats/README.md

 ### 1 - Save tasks

-From your Sandbox (or a machine that has access to your an ODC database), run:
+From your Sandbox (or a machine that has access to your ODC database), run:

 ```
 odc-stats save-tasks --frequency annual --grid au-30  ga_ls8c_ard_3